 How It Will Be Spent

-The money raised will be spent on the design process, including:
+The money raised will be spent on the design process and preliminary engineering.

 How It Won’t Be Spent

 - Not one penny to Attainable Adventure Cruising, or me.

 - Not one penny to Maxime for his time.
 I hope that one day he will make a fair profit for all his time, effort, and investment, but that day is not today.